 From fiction to non-fiction, we have lots of great books that celebrate LGBTQ+ people, history and stories.
 These books are all aimed at readers aged 11+.

-The Heartstopper graphic novel series by Alice Oseman is the completely charming story of two students at an all boys grammar school in Kent, Nick, a soft-hearted rugby lad, and Charlie, an openly gay over-thinker.
+The bestselling Heartstopper graphic novel series by Alice Oseman is the completely charming story of two students at an all boys grammar school in Kent, Nick, a soft-hearted rugby lad, and Charlie, an openly gay over-thinker.
 Friendship blooms quickly, but could there be something more…?
 Heartwarming and funny, you’ll fall head over heels for this is sweetly romantic story of LGBTQ+ love.
-Heartstopper Volume 2 is out in July.

 The Black Flamingo